laylaroad/laylaroad/README.md

 Check out some of the projects I've created with the guidance and mentorship of experienced developers:
 - [Stellar Burger](https://github.com/laylaroad/react-stellar-burger)
 - [Mesto](https://github.com/laylaroad/mesto-project-bootcamp)

-## Contact me

-If you're interested in working together or have any questions, don't hesitate to reach out to me via email at lejla.eyvazova@gmail.com or via [telegram](https://t.me/laylaroad).
-I look forward to hearing from you!